bcgov/smk-moh/README.md

 # smk-bcparks
-A simple map for BC Parks (replacement for DMF)
+A simple map for BC Ministry of Health (replacement for DMF)

 # Installation
-BC Parks Simple map can be installed in 3 ways
+MOH Simple map can be installed in 3 ways
 1. deploying manually with any web server web folder e.g. Apache, IIS, NGINX
 2. deploying a Docker container
 3. deploying as replicaSet to OpenShift or kubernetes cluster